rotundasoftware/parcelify/README.md

 }
 ```

-All transform modules are called on all assets plus JavaScript files.
+All transform modules are called on all assets.
 It is up to the transform module to determine whether or not it should apply itself to a file (usually based on the file extension).

 ### Application level transforms

 You can apply transforms to all packages within an entire branch of the directory tree (e.g. your entire app directory) using the `appTransforms` and `appTransformDirs` options or their corresponding command line arguments.
 Packages inside a `node_modules` folder located inside one of the supplied directories are not effected.

 ```
-$ parcelify main.js -c bundle.css -t "sass-css-stream" -transformDir "."
+$ parcelify main.js -o bundle.css -t "sass-css-stream" -transformDir "."
 ```

 ### Catalog of transforms